Controller

 }

-At this case the returned value of client method UserRPC.updateUser
+}In this case, the returned value of the client method UserRPC.updateUser gets the User type generated in @prisma/client.

 // ...